Prints guide

 Every print has a surrounding white border.
 The border width is 10% of the longest edge measurement.

-For example, if you select photographic or fine art paper with the longest edge of 100cm, the 10% border that surrounds the image will be 10cm on all sides.
+For example, if you select photographic or fine art paper with the longest edge of 100 centimetres, the 10% border that surrounds the image will be 10 centimetres on all sides.

-The border on the stretched canvas wraps around the frame that keeps it taught, so the edges are white and the image covers the entire front face of the product.
+The white border on the stretched canvas wraps around the frame that keeps it taught.
+This means the image covers the entire front face of the canvas and the white border covers the sides.

-For rolled canvases the same applies, the border is there to give you flexibility about how you choose to display it.
+For rolled canvases the same applies.
+The white border is there to give you flexibility about how you display it.

-The border is included in the longest edge (and shortest edge) measurement shown in the table of each print’s product description.
+The white border is included in the longest edge and shortest edge measurements shown in the table of each print’s product description.

 How large will my print actually be?

-The number in the longest edge drop-down menu refers to the longest dimension of the piece of paper or canvas (and includes the border).
-This means if you select a landscape image, the longest edge will be the width but if you select a portrait image, the longest edge will be the height.
+The number in the longest edge drop-down menu refers to the longest dimension of the piece of paper or canvas – and this measurement includes the border.
+This means if you select a landscape image, the longest edge will be the width.
+If you select a portrait image, the longest edge will be the height.

-For example, if you choose a landscape image, then you select a longest-edge size from the drop-down menu of 60cm, this will mean that the total paper/canvas size will be 60cm wide, including the border, but not including the frame.
+For example, if you choose a landscape image, then you select a longest-edge size from the drop-down menu of 60 centimetres, this will mean that the total paper/canvas size will be 60 centimetres wide, including the border, but not including the frame.

 What is the width and depth of the frame?
 How thick is the frame and how far away from the wall does it sit?

-Black, white, grey and natural frames are 1.6cm wide and stand 3.2cm from the wall.
+• Black, white, grey and natural frames are 1.6 centimetres wide and stand 3.2 centimetres from the wall.

-Gold frames are 2.3cm wide and stand 2cm from the wall.
+• Gold frames are 2.3 centimetres wide and stand 2 centimetres from the wall.

-Silver frames are 4.4cm wide and stand 1.9cm from the wall.
+• Silver frames are 4.4 centimetres wide and stand 1.9 centimetres from the wall.

 How large will my framed wall print be?

-Black, white, grey and natural frames are 1.6cm wide.
+• Black, white, grey and natural frames are 1.6 centimetres wide.

-To get the total product size of a framed print, you will need to add the width of the frame to the longest edge (and shortest edge) measurement.
+To get the total product size of a framed print, add the width of the frame to the longest edge and shortest edge measurements.
 The longest and shortest edge measurements are shown in the table on each print’s product description.

 Not all combinations of framing are given as options, why is that?

-Brown-coloured frames are not available as their popularity has decreased over the years, meaning it wouldn’t be cost-effective to supply it.
+Brown-coloured frames aren’t available, as their popularity has decreased over the years, so it’s no longer cost effective to supply these.

-Gold or silver frames for stretched canvases are not available as the mouldings we use to make them aren’t compatible for that particular format.
+Gold or silver frames for stretched canvases aren’t available, as the mouldings we use to make them aren’t compatible with this format.

 How are the prints printed?

 They’re made using the innovative SwissQ print system, which is a large-format flatbed printer.
-It’s fitted with low-energy LED lights which, together with the ultraviolet (UV) printing process, means printing is precise, it’s energy efficient and paper waste is kept to a minimum.
+It’s fitted with low-energy LED lights which, together with the ultraviolet printing process, means that printing is not only precise and energy efficient but that paper waste is kept to a minimum too.

-The ultraviolet (UV) inks used are vegan and do not contain Volatile Organic Compounds (VOC), N-Vinyl-Caprolactam (NVC) nor Triphenylphosphine Oxide (TPO), which are typically used to cure the ink from liquid into solid form.
-In short, being VOC-, NVC- and TPO-free means the ink is better for the environment.
+The ultraviolet inks used are vegan and don’t contain Volatile Organic Compounds (VOC), N-Vinyl-Caprolactam (NVC) or Triphenylphosphine Oxide (TPO), which are typically used to cure the ink from liquid into solid form.
+Being VOC-, NVC- and TPO-free means the ink is better for the environment.

 Are the materials used sustainably sourced?